techfromsage/advanced-mis/topics/entity-relationships.md

 ## Attributes

-We have not listed all attributes of a table, only those that can be used as either primary of foreign keys.
+We have not listed all attributes of a table, only those that can be used as either primary or foreign keys.

 <div class="mermaid">
 erDiagram